Ethan Reiff and Cyrus Voris: 2000s

 In 2008, the duo saw their biggest commercial success with the DreamWorks Animation family film Kung Fu Panda, based on their original story.
 As explained by Reiff, the final screenplay was a combined effort: "The story is pretty much exactly the story we wrote.
 The characters are the characters that we created.
 But the jokes and all the details came from the two guys from King of the Hill who got the screenplay credit, and they did an amazing job."
 The film was released in the U.S. in June 2008 and earned $631 million worldwide.
-The film soon blossomed into a large, successful franchise that includes two theatrical sequels, short films, a television show, and video games.
+The film soon blossomed into a large, successful franchise that includes three theatrical sequels, short films, a television show, and video games.

 Also in 2008, the duo were brought on by Warner Bros.
 Studios and Bruckheimer TV as executive producers of Eleventh Hour.
-A remake of a UK television series, it ran on CBS from October 9, 2008 to April 2, 2009.
+A remake of a UK television series, it ran on CBS from October 9, 2008, to April 2, 2009.